 Later on, someone figured out that the main food component of the people living there was this bitter herb resembling large parsley or celery (Ashitaba).
 They ate it raw, boiled in soups, and brewed plenty of Asitaba tea since it was one of a few edible greens growing in abundance there.

-Nowadays large and small farms in Japan, Indonesia, and many other countries grow Ashitaba not only for food but also for healing purposes.
+Nowadays large and small farms in Japan, Indonesia, and many other countries grow Ashitaba plants not only for food but also for healing purposes.
 Numerous research studies discover and confirm a number of outstanding medicinal properties.

 Visceral fat reduction.